JonathanReyess/koala/SETUP.md

-# ⚙️ SETUP and INSTALLATION GUIDE
+# Setup and Installation Guide

 This document provides instructions for accessing the deployed version of the project, hosting the application locally, and replicating the original study.